Nootropics Expert

 Pramiracetam is one of two racetams (the other is Coluracetam) that have a profound effect on high affinity choline uptake (HACU).
 This means it will help your brain make more acetylcholine (ACh) and boost the use of ACh.

 Acetylcholine is synthesized from the available choline in your brain.
 Which means for best results you should stack Pramiracetam with supplemental choline.
-We recommend a good quality choline source like Alpha GPC or CDP-Choline.
+I recommend a good quality choline source like Alpha GPC or CDP-Choline.

 Pramiracetam tastes particularly nasty.
 So you may want to get capsules or tablets rather than powder (unless you’re making your own capsules).